 At the time of this presentation, the team had just completed Phase 2 which was about leveraging tools and processes to move from project tracking to facilitate collaborative working and developing initial metrics for training development.
 Essentially, the team was educated on Jira and defined what within curriculum development can be Agile.
 They answered questions like “Can we put instructor led training through Agile?”, and “Can we go Agile with video creation?”.

 As part of the third phase, the team will start to look at metrics, evaluations, capacity, and management metrics.
 They are also going to start adding more and more into Jira and within their Agile process.
 For the final phase, the team is looking to decrease the time and cost to deliver projects using Agile by 50 percent.

-As part of the Agile introduction process the Blue Prism team identified many challenges that learning content developers often encounter including:
+As part of the Agile introduction process the Blue Prism team identified many challenges that training developers often encounter including:

-- A lot of waiting around for information, whether it was from a subject matter expert, or whether it was the learning content that was going to go into the actual eLearning course.
+- A lot of waiting around for information from a subject matter expert for learning content for the eLearning course.

 - Project creep

 - Missed deadlines

 By introducing reviews at each stage, the Blue Prism team was able to have faster handovers of information.